-- Withholding treatment from animals in order to maintain organic status. - Routine use of synthetic internal parasiticides. - Use of synthetic parasiticides on organic slaughter stock. - Use of synthetic parasiticides on lactating dairy stock without a 2 day withholding period for cattle and 36 days for goats, sheep, and other dairy species.
+- Withholding treatment from animals in order to maintain organic status. - Withholding individual treatment designed to minimize pain and suffering for injured, diseased, or sick animals, which may include forms of euthanasia as recommended by the American Veterinary Medical Association. - Routine use of synthetic internal parasiticides. - Use of synthetic parasiticides on organic slaughter stock.

+• Use of synthetic parasiticides on lactating dairy stock without a 2 day withholding period for cattle and 36 days for goats, sheep, and other dairy species.